-STARTER HOMES - The Starter Homes Initiative are sold at a minimum discount of 20% to first-time home buyers aged between 23 and 40.
+STARTER HOMES - Homes sold as part of the Starter Homes Initiative a minimum discount of 20% to first-time home buyers aged between 23 and 40.

 STATEMENT OF COMMUNITY INVOLVEMENT - A formal statement of the process of community consultation undertaken in the preparation of a statutory plan.